-More about the no-experience theme: Whirlybirds sponsored our council dance a few years ago.
+The Whirlybirds sponsored our council dance a few years ago.
 So, we rented a local middle school, and hired "The B.C.
 Boys" (a group of popular Canadian callers) as our attraction for the mainstream dance in the gym, and I taught and called at the no-experience dance in the cafeteria.
 We had between 60-70 squares in attendance!
-(About 50 squares in the gym, and 15-20 in the no-experience-necessary dance.)
-Also, our Mount Baker Council hosted the state festival a few years ago and programmed a no-experience-necessary dance both Friday and Saturday night... we had about ten squares in attendance at those sessions both nights, about 1⁄2 of the participants were new to square dancing.
+(About 50 squares were in the gym, and 15-20 in the no-experience-necessary dance.)
+Our Mount Baker Council hosted the state festival a few years ago and programmed a no-experience-necessary dance both Friday and Saturday night... we had about ten squares in attendance at those sessions both nights, about one half of the participants were new to square dancing.
 Literature about classes was available, and people from the different area clubs were there to encourage the new dancers to consider looking up a class.